deoktr/pof/README.md

 ## Install

-There are 4 installation options, with PIP, a virtualenv, a Docker container, or with Nix.
+There are multiple installation options, with PIP, a virtualenv, a container, or with Nix.

+There is also the option to run the web server, see [server/README.md](./server/README.md).

 ### 1. PIP